 Storing information securely is already important and will only become more so.
 GDPR requires you to keep records demonstrating that your supporters have actively opted in.
 This means that across all the systems in which you store personal data you need to also be storing communication preferences and be able to associate those preferences with the communication through which the supporter actively opted-in.
 This will require a new level of integration and data management for many small charities.

 A simple solution to this will be to store a note on the person’s record in your CRM or database referencing the way they signed up and how they opted in.
 However, you will also need a robust system for managing changes in preferences when requested by supporters.
 Many email marketing systems offer these as standard, though bringing that data back to your database can be difficult.
 A manual approach would be to run monthly reports from your email marketing software listing who has unsubscribed.
+Users of the White Fuse platform can manage everything in one place: consent collection on donations and enquiries, secure data storage and sending email campaigns.

 Communicating with supporters